North Cray

-North Cray is a rural settlement in South East London, England, within the London Borough of Bexley.
+North Cray is an area in South East London, England, within the London Borough of Bexley.
 It is located east of Sidcup and south of Bexleyheath and is 12.6 miles south-east of Charing Cross, the traditional centre of London in the Metropolitan Green Belt.

 History

 Early history

 North Cray was previously a civil parish in the Hundred of Ruxley, Sutton-at-Hone Lathe.
 The settlement Ruxley had its own parish but it was abolished in 1557 and the area was absorbed into North Cray parish.

 Modern history

 North Cray was within Kent until the creation of Greater London in 1965.
 From 1894 to 1934 North Cray was within the Bromley Rural District, then it was in the Chislehurst and Sidcup Urban District from 1934 to 1965; then finally the London Borough of Bexley from 1965 which remains today.